-Before you know it, it will be Groundhog Day again, which means that, down in Shipoke, a dog dressed as a bear will pretend to be a weather-predicting groundhog.
+Before you know it, it will be Groundhog Day again, which means that, in Harrisburg, a dog dressed as a bear will pretend to be a weather-predicting groundhog.

 Then, last year, Shipoke’s “Grounddog Day” added something new—a famous local resident.